ishmael-burdeau/digital-sustainability-learning/training.md

 #### General interest
 * **The Staggering Ecological Impacts of Computation and the Cloud** - https://thereader.mitpress.mit.edu/the-staggering-ecological-impacts-of-computation-and-the-cloud/
 * **The UK government's IT carbon footprint has got worse - the transparency is welcome** - https://www.csofutures.com/news/the-uk-governments-it-carbon-footprint-has-got-worse-and-thats-not-all-bad-news/
-* How can engineers make IT more sustainable?
-Part 1: It’s holistic - https://www.scaleway.com/en/blog/how-can-engineers-make-it-more-sustainable-part-1/
+* **How can engineers make IT more sustainable?
+Part 1: It’s holistic** - https://www.scaleway.com/en/blog/how-can-engineers-make-it-more-sustainable-part-1/
+* **Sustainability, a surprisingly successful KPI: GreenOps survey results** - https://climateaction.tech/blog/sustainability-kpi-greenops-survey-results/

 #### Data centres
 * **Amazon, Google, Microsoft: Here's Who Has the Greenest Cloud** - https://www.wired.com/story/amazon-google-microsoft-green-clouds-and-hyperscale-data-centers/
 * **Why Cloud Zombies Are Destroying the Planet and How You Can Stop Them** - https://www.infoq.com/news/2023/03/stop-cloud-zombies-qcon/
+* **Understanding the results of cloud providers' carbon calculators** - https://boavizta.org/en/blog/calculettes-carbone-clouds-providers
+* **Clouded II: Does Cloud Cost the Earth?** - https://www.clouded.tv/ (trailer at https://www.youtube.com/watch?v=CPLMyY71_eM)

 #### Hardware and e-waste
 * **Your old phone is full of precious metals** - https://www.bbc.com/future/article/20161017-your-old-phone-is-full-of-precious-metals